-We carry an all-risk and business interruption insurance, designed to protect our assets and business in the event that we are unable to carry out our production activities due to serious disturbances.
-We also carry insurance against pollution, which covers clean-up costs in an amount deemed appropriate for us and all of our subsidiaries including, as of August 31, 2011, MCP and its subsidiaries.
+We carry all-risk and business interruption insurance, designed to protect our assets and business in the event that we are unable to carry out our production activities due to serious disturbances.
+We also carry insurance against pollution, which covers clean-up costs in an amount deemed appropriate for us.
 We also hold general liability insurance and directors' and officers' liability insurance for members of our Board of Directors and our executive officers.